DIYgod/RSSHub/website/docs/joinus/advanced/script-standard.md

 ### Radar Rules

-All routes are required to include the `radar.js` file, which includes the corresponding domain name.
+All routes are required to include the `radar.ts` file, which includes the corresponding domain name.
 The minimum requirement for a successful match is for the rule to show up on the corresponding site which requires filling in the `title` and `docs` fields.

-To generate a complete `radar-rules.js` file, use the following command: `yarn build:radar`, which will create the file under `assets/build/`.
+To generate a complete `radar-rules.ts` file, use the following command: `yarn build:radar`, which will create the file under `assets/build/`.

 :::tip